By Rob Shaul

 Between Mountain Athletes and Tactical Athletes are the Mountain Professionals – Game Wardens, Ski Patrol, Mountain Guides, SAR, etc.

 Mountain Professional mission sets, like mountain athletes, always have a significant endurance demand.
 However, the loads they carry are greater.
-While a pro alpinist can get buy with a 20# pack, a mountain guide’s pack will approach 45# as he/she need to carry a first aid kit, extra food/water equipment needed to care for any client issues that arise.
+While a pro alpinist can get buy with a 20# pack, a mountain guide’s pack will approach 45# as he/she needs to carry a first aid kit, extra food/water equipment needed to care for any client issues that arise.

-MTI already accommodates for the difference in mission-direct strength and endurance demands between mountain an tactical athletes through programming.
+MTI already accommodates for the difference in mission-direct strength and endurance demands between mountain and tactical athletes through programming.
 In general, the base fitness program design for mountain athletes has more endurance, and the base fitness program design for tactical athletes has more strength.

 Specifically to relative strength, the MTI Relative Strength Standards for mountain athletes and tactical athletes are also different.
 See HERE for our MTI Relative Strength Assessment and the athlete-specific scoring charts.
 We don’t expect lighter, mountain athletes, to be as strong in terms of relative strength (strength per bodyweight) as tactical athletes.